 The kinds of data we process

 Almost all the data we collect and process is classed as “ordinary” (names, addresses, emails, etc.).
 However, we also collect some “special category” data when handling new applications or claims for protection plans.
 This includes data relating to the health of the applicant or claimant, and sometimes that of their relations.
-We need specific consent to obtain and process this special category data, as per Article 9 of the GDPR.

 How we share your data

 We do not share data with third parties for marketing purposes.

 We do share data with other firms for processing, where we do not (or cannot) do this processing ourselves.